gbif/occurrence/occurrence-cli/README.md

 Command | Description
 --- | ---
-delete-dataset | deletes an existing dataset delete-occurrence | delete an occurrence record from HBase fragment-processor | processes occurrence fragments interpret-dataset | send a message to (re)interpret a dataset (starting from the interpreted-processor) interpret-occurrence | send a message to (re)interpret a single occurrence (starting from the interpreted-processor) interpreted-processor | create/updates the interpreted occurrence records parse-dataset | send a message to (re)parse a dataset (starting from the verbatim-processor) registry-change-listener | update the occurrence table when a dataset or organization changes country (via mapreduce) verbatim-processor | create/updates the verbatim occurrence records sync-occurrence-registry | Synchronize the entire Occurrence table with the registry (via mapreduce)
+delete-dataset | deletes an existing dataset interpret-dataset | send a message to (re)interpret a dataset (starting from the interpreted-processor) parse-dataset | send a message to (re)parse a dataset (starting from the verbatim-processor) registry-change-listener | update the occurrence table when a dataset or organization changes country (via mapreduce) sync-occurrence-registry | Synchronize the entire Occurrence table with the registry (via mapreduce)

 ### Usage sync-occurrence-registry